Basicprogrammer10/connorcode-writing/minecraft/a-new-utility-mod.md

 Some functions of the client are invoked through commands.
 The commands are not just normal commands, but they are subcommands to the `/util` command.
-This is don't to keep all the SigmaUtill commands together and to reduce the possibility of one of the client commands interfering with a server one.
+This is to keep all the SigmaUtill commands together and to reduce the possibility of one of the client commands interfering with a server one.
 They all implement the `Command` interface which has one method: `register`.
 The register method is used to pass a `CommandDispatcher<FabricClientCommandSource>` to all the commands for registration.
+The next subsections will go over a few of the commands.

 ### Chat